voronokKita/alpaca-chan/Development History.md

 ### 2022.AUG.17

 ###### Auctions
 CreateListingView with CreateListingForm.
-That was surprisingly tough!
+That was surprisingly tough! <br>
+ListingView with PublishListingForm.